trotsiuk/r3PG/README.md

 ## References

-Forrester, David I., & Tang, X. (2016).
+Forrester, D. I., & Tang, X. (2016).
 Analysing the spatial and temporal dynamics of species interactions in mixed-species forests and the effects of stand density using the 3-PG model.
 Ecological Modelling, 319, 233–254. https://doi.org/10.1016/j.ecolmodel.2015.07.010

 Landsberg, J. J., & Waring, R. H. (1997).
 A generalised model of forest productivity using simplified concepts of radiation-use efficiency, carbon balance and partitioning.
 Forest Ecology and Management, 95(3), 209–228. https://doi.org/10.1016/S0378-1127(97)00026-1